anms23/aspose-imaging-probe/how_to_edit_photo_image_programmaticaly.md

 ## Adjust image

 Adjusting image brightness, contrast and gamma are often used operations for image editing before publishing.
 Pictures may looks pale or different areas of the image could be too darken or too lighten without properly adjusted these parameters.
 These image defects leads to picture details loss and general effect of a website with such images will be weak.
 You can perform brightness, contrast or gamma correction by passing appropriate parameter to the image library method.

 C# code examples:
 [adjust-jpeg](https://products.aspose.com/imaging/net/adjust/jpeg/)

-## Binarize image

 ## Cartoonify image